-Easy 8 Ways To Celebrate Earth Day At Home
+8 Great Ideas to Celebrate Earth Day at Home

 Whenever someone mentioned the word "Earth day", what is the first thing that comes across your mind?
 The 3R's?
 Yes, they are REDUCE, RECYCLE and REUSE, whichever comes first.